great-expectations/great_expectations/docs/docusaurus/versioned_docs/version-0.18/resources/get_support.md

 ## GX OSS Support

-- If you want to chat with community members about general issues and solutions, join the [GX Slack community](https://greatexpectationstalk.slack.com/archives/CUTCNHN82).
-To discuss GX Cloud issues, join the [GX Cloud Slack community](https://greatexpectationstalk.slack.com/archives/C051D941XAL).
+- Chat with community members about general issues and seek solutions on the [GX Slack community channel](https://greatexpectationstalk.slack.com/archives/CUTCNHN82).
 - If you've found a bug, open an issue in one of the [GX GitHub repositories](https://github.com/great-expectations).